cletomartin/redes1/network.md

                     10100111.11000111.10101010.01000000  - 167.199.170.64
 ```

+In classless addressing, the IP must be provided along its mask.
+That way, the host is fully defined in the Internet.
+`IP/mask` format is known as _CIDR notation_.
+Classless Inter-Domain Routing (CIDR) is a method of allocating IP addresses which was created for replacing the classful approach of the Internet.
+IANA delegates the assignation of the IP addresses world-wide by providing different ranges to local entities like ISPs or similar companies.
+As we have seen, CIDR is based on _VLSM_ where the network mask can be of different length to provide accurate ranges for different needs without wasting too many IPs.

 There has been defined a few IP addresses for private use.
 These means that these IP ranges will not go through the public Internet and can be used within an organisation: